-Step 4: The Power Jack and 3-Pin Power Selector - Solder the jack into the only place that it will fit, and install the 3-pin header where shown.
+Step 3: The Power Jack and 3-Pin Power Selector - Solder the jack into the only place that it will fit, and install the 3-pin header where shown.
 Do NOT install it in the power switch location!
 (Bad Freeduino-builder, bad!)

+Shunt

-Step 4c: Shunt Finish by putting the shunt on the 3-pin header.
-The Freeduino won't get any power without this part!
-Step 5: The USB Connector and the Power Switch.
+Finish by putting the shunt on the 3-pin header.
+Step 3c: The Freeduino won't get any power without this part!

-You got a sleek, small "mini-B" connector when you ordered this kit, but you can also pick up an ugly, large B connector separately (guess which we like best?).
+Step 4: The USB Connector and the Power Switch.
+A small "mini-B" connector is in your kit, but you can use a big ugly USB-B jack (guess which we like best?).